Andreicabrerao/Reservationtest/README.md

 * Use Chakra UI for client side
 * Add delete and edit functionality for the user/guest/dates
 * Caching (Redis or Appollo) of some sort

+* I kept the access to the DB on purpose instead of adding .env file for the test